 Not all FAQs deserve the same treatment.
 Start with questions that are:

-For many merchants, that includes shipping windows, return basics, product compatibility, sizing guidance, ingredient questions, and restock questions.
+For most merchants, that includes shipping windows, return basics, product compatibility, sizing guidance, ingredient questions, and restock questions.

 Support automation and sales automation are not the same